toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Adds a credit card emoji 💳 to the "Credit Card Payments" category.

-## Display Target Goal and Emphasize Overbudget
+## Display Target and Emphasize Overbudget

-Adds a "Goal" column which displays the target goal amount for every category with a goal.
-Optionally emphasize the amount as red if you've budgeted beyond your goal or green if you've met/exceeded your goal.
+Adds a "Target" column which displays the target amount for every category with a target.
+Optionally emphasize the amount as red if you've budgeted beyond your target or green if you've met/exceeded your target.

 ## Emphasize Available to Assign